ysyk2021/how-to-foster-a-welcoming-workplace-environment-for-increased-diversity-and-inclusion/src/chapter-7-1.md

 * Promotes allyship: Allies are individuals who support and advocate for underrepresented groups.
 Encouraging allyship among employees can help create a more inclusive workplace where all employees feel valued and respected.

 By encouraging employee resource groups and allies, companies can create a more welcoming workplace environment that values and respects all employees.
 This can lead to increased employee engagement, satisfaction, and overall productivity.

-In the next chapter, we will discuss techniques for encouraging employee resource groups and allies, including providing resources and support, recognizing and celebrating contributions, and incorporating ERG perspectives into decision-making.